 Independent reports

-A report released on November 19, 2006 by the UN's Food & Agriculture Organization (FAO) entitled Live Stock's Long Shadow, determined that livestock generates 18% of greenhouse gas emissions; more than all transportation (cars, trucks, ships and planes) combined.
+A report released on November 19, 2006 by the UN's Food & Agriculture Organization (FAO) entitled Live Stock's Long Shadow, determined that livestock generates 18% of greenhouse gas (GHG) emissions; more than all transportation (cars, trucks, ships and planes) combined.
 It was also found to be a major source of environmental damage.

-"Livestock now use 30 % of the earth’s entire land surface, mostly permanent pasture but also including 33% of the global arable land used to producing feed for livestock, the report notes.
+"Livestock now use 30% of the earth’s entire land surface, mostly permanent pasture but also including 33% of the global arable land used to producing feed for livestock, the report notes.
 As forests are cleared to create new pastures, it is a major driver of deforestation, especially in Latin America where, for example, some 70% of former forests in the Amazon have been turned over to grazing."
-[56]
+[58]

-However, according to a November 2009 report by the World Watch Institute, the environmental impact of animal agribusiness has been vastly underestimated, and in fact accounts for 51% of greenhouse gase (GHGs) emissions world wide, or at least 32.6 billion tons of carbon dioxide per year.
-[57] Other independent organizations who have issued studies and reports on health and environmental dangers of CAFO's include the Pew Charitable Trust [58], the Center for Science in the Public Interest (CSPI) [59] the Sierra Club [60], the Breast Cancer Fund [61] the Union of Concerned Scientists [62] and the Humane Society of the United States (HSUS).
-[63]
+Organizations which have conducted and/or compiled independent studies and reports on health and environmental dangers of CAFO's include the Pew Charitable Trust [60], the Center for Science in the Public Interest (CSPI) [61] the Sierra Club [62], the Breast Cancer Fund [63] the Union of Concerned Scientists.
+[64], and the Humane Society of the United States (compilation of 13 studies: 2006 - 2010).[65]

 Animal products & health issues